okdistribute/osm-is-area.rs/README.md

 # osm-is-area

-Tell if an OpenStreetMap element is an area or not.

-First, decide if your element is a way or a relation.
-If it's neither, you're done cause hey, it's not an area!

-If you are not so fortunate to have all your elements be nodes, look further...

-## Usage

-An area must be a way or a relation.
+An OpenSreetMap area must be a way or a relation.
 But not just any way or relation.

+If you are not so fortunate that all your elements are nodes, look further...

+## API

+### `osm_is_area::way`

 According to [Overpass turbo](https://wiki.openstreetmap.org/wiki/Overpass_turbo/Polygon_Features), a way is considered an area if
   1. It forms a closed loop